Modeling the spatial growth of cities: Spatial dynamics in geography and economics

 These aggregate quantities give rise to simple systems of differential equations that can be analyzed analytically, for example through the self-consistent equation for the asymptotic vacant land, $A_\infty = A(t \to \infty)$,

-However, this it gives no information about the geometry of the sprawl.
+However, this it gives no information about the geometry of the spatial expansion.
 To translate this model in space, it is necessary to incorporate the vicinity of the growth of urban areas onto vacant land.
 This can be achieved through local diffusion to neighboring sites

 This model takes advantage of creation of available land close to newly developed units, quantified by the diffusion coefficient $D_A$.
 Then, new development units arise when enough vacant land is available locally.
 In order to study this model, a cellular automata implements its different mechanisms.
-On a square lattice, this discretized version introduces transitions based on local neighborhoods: \begin{enumerate} \item \textbf{Diffusion:} Vacant land becomes available based on nearby development. \item \textbf{Transition:} Available land becomes developed randomly ($A \to N$). \item \textbf{Aging:} New development becomes established if no adjacent vacant land exists ($N \to P$). \end{enumerate} In order to break spatial symmetry, the authors assume that transitions from vacant land to developed land ($A \rightarrow N$) happen at random with rate $1-\Phi$.
+On a square lattice, this discretized version introduces transitions based on local neighborhoods: \begin{enumerate} \item \textbf{Diffusion:} Vacant land becomes available based on nearby development. \item \textbf{Transition:} Available land becomes developed randomly ($A \to N$). \item \textbf{Aging:} New development becomes established if no adjacent vacant land exists ($N \to M$). \end{enumerate} In order to break spatial symmetry, the authors assume that transitions from vacant land to developed land ($A \rightarrow N$) happen at random with rate $1-\Phi$.
 At this stage, the model incorporates spatial dynamics, but building aging is once again neglected.
 To include the decay of buildings, Eqs. \ref{eq:aging_aggregate} could be extended to account for space

-but given the CA formulation, a simple rule where established development becomes vacant $P \to A$ after an age limit~$\tau$ suffices.
+but given the CA formulation, a simple rule where established development becomes vacant $M \to A$ after an age limit~$\tau$ suffices.

 The authors investigate the long-term dynamics of a cellular automaton model, initialized with a compact seed representing a newly developed urban core.
 For early times ($t < \tau$), growth radiates outward from the central seed in an approximately circular pattern, forming a radially expanding front.
 At $t = \tau$, a transition occurs: although the initial outward expansion persists, earlier-developed sites begin to decay, initiating a secondary wave of redevelopment.
 As cycles of development and redevelopment continue, spatial irregularities accumulate and the initial morphological order gradually deteriorates.
 Ultimately, the initially well-defined circular pattern is lost, yielding a more disordered urban form.
 This evolution is also evidenced by the transformation of the spatial distribution of new development in time.
 Initially, histograms of the distances of newly built sites from the urban center show a sharp peak, reflecting a well-defined growth front.
 As the first wave of decay occurs, the distributions become bimodal, indicating the coexistence of a development and redevelopment front.
 Over time, the distribution flattens and the clear growth fronts disappear, reflecting the loss of spatial order in the growth dynamics.